 Just to clarify, this is not the same program as “Meals on Wheels”.
 It was never subsidized in any way by the Federal Government, nor was it ever connected with SEMCAC.
 Originally financed by membership dues and special contributions, the program came under the umbrella of Winona Volunteer Services sometime in 1984.

 This program was founded by volunteers and continues to rely heavily on volunteer support.
 In November 1971, 159 meals were delivered; in 1985 18,217; in 2006 26,382 meals were delivered.
 Today, we have 11 routes with approximately 8- 15 stops per route.
-It takes a minimum of 55 volunteers per week to serve an average of 101 clients 18,574 daily meals.
+It takes a minimum of 55 volunteers per week to serve an average of 114 daily clients with 21,381 meals throughout the year.